Sorry, you need to enable JavaScript to visit this website.

 Tempus Public Foundation

-The Tempus Public Foundation, established in 1996, is a public benefit organisation under the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium) which provides mobility programmes in Hungary.
+The Tempus Public Foundation, established in 1996, is a public benefit organisation under the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) which provides mobility programmes in Hungary.

 The objective of the Tempus Public Foundation is

-The Tempus Public Foundation manages a number of applications for programmes that offer opportunities for all actors in education and training.
-For example:
+The Tempus Public Foundation manages the following international mobility programmes that offer opportunities for all actors in education and training:

 Tempus Public Foundation also acts as a contact point for the National Europass Center (Nemzeti Europass Központ).
 It offers special training courses for teachers and educators on how to use EU funds in their activities.